St. Peter's First Community Church

-St. Peter's First Community Church, also known as the German Reformed Church and St. Peter's United Church of Christ, is a historic church located at Huntington, Huntington County, Indiana.
+St. Peter's First Community Church, also known as the German Reformed Church and St. Peter's United Church of Christ, is a historic church located at Huntington, Indiana.
 It was built in 1903, and is a red brick and limestone church building with an eclectic plan and Late Victorian design elements.
 It features a two-tiered central tower with angled buttresses, tall and narrow openings, and topped by a steep pyramidal bell-cast roof.
 Its stained glass windows include German language texts and an image of Christ's ascension.
 The building was designed by Will A. Stevens, a Huntington native who graduated from Cornell University in 1890.

 It was listed on the National Register of Historic Places in 1985.
 It is located in the Drover Town Historic District.